Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 \subsubsection{Case \textalt{$p=q=1$}{p=q=1}}

 A PL map $\phi \co G^1 \to H^1$ has an energy $E^1_1$ that is again a limit of the above case, modified to account for weights rather than $q$-lengths:

-We will apply this in cases where the weights are all~$1$, in which case this amounts to counting the essential maximum of the number of preimages of any point. (``Essential'' as usual means that we can ignore isolated points, and in particular edges of~$G$ that map to a single point in~$H$.)
+We will apply this in cases where the weights are all~$1$, in which case this amounts to counting the essential maximum of the number of preimages of any point. (``Essential'' as usual means that we can ignore sets of linear measure zero, and in particular we can ignore images of edges of~$G^1$ that map to a single point in~$H^1$.)
 We will also call this quantity~$N(\phi)$.